kristjano/macOS-setup/README.md

-# OS X - Setup
+# macOS - Setup
-This repository is a work in process and contains all the essential setups and packages for Mac OS X in my opinion.
+This repository is a work in process and contains all the essential setups and packages for macOS in my opinion.

 Before setup make sure that you have installed the command line tools.